 2. How do I access my course surveys?

-When evaluations open, students will receive an email from email@example.com with a link to their course survey.
-Reminders emailed to students during the evaluation window will also contact this link.
+When evaluations open, students will receive an email from firstname.lastname@example.org with a link to their course survey.
+Reminders emailed to students during the evaluation window will also contain this link.

 Students may also access their course evaluations through MyUNLV.